enonic/old-xp-doc/doc/developer/schema/input-types.rst

 Input Types
 ============

-Input types are widgets used in combinations to buid forms.
+Input types are specified by XML snippets and used in combinations to build forms.
 An input type has both a front-end and a back-end.
-Each input type will in the end return a property, with a specific value type.
+Each input type will return a property with a specific value type.

 The following XML configuration is common for all input types: